Skip to content

 • arg_1 (Register Value): The numeric value to write into the register.

-This is an advanced type that allows a plot to execute a pre-registered function on the system’s backend.
+This is an advanced type that allows a plot to execute a pre-registered function on a specific system component.

-• Purpose: To trigger complex, non-Modbus actions that have been exposed as callable methods.
+• Purpose: To trigger complex, non-Modbus actions that have been exposed as callable methods on a component.

 • Arguments:

-• arg_0 (Method ID): The unique ID of the registered method to call.
+• arg_1 (Method ID): The ID of the method to call on the component.

 This action is specifically related to temperature control profiles.